russgooday/UDEMY_Learning-Data-Structures-from-Scratch/Section-02-linked-lists/big-O-notation.md

 A *more* performant solution would be a binary search, which works by halving the input for each step.

-With a binary search, we start with our 26 characters and look for the middle character
+Starting with 26 characters we first find the middle character

 **ABCDEFGHIJKL M NOPQRSTUVWXYZ**